 Patients must be notified they are receiving observation services as outpatients for more than 24 hours.
 Hospitals must explain the “status of the individual as an outpatient, not an inpatient, and the implications of such status.”
 Both Eligible Hospitals and CAHs are required to furnish a new CMS-developed notice called the Medicare Outpatient Observation Notice (MOON).
 This will be required to deliver to Medicare beneficiaries who have been receiving observation services as an outpatient for more than 24 hours.
 The public has the opportunity to comment on the MOON for 30 days after the final rule is published because the notice is going through the Paperwork Reduction Act process.

-Lessons from the first year of eCQM Reporting
+Lessons Learned from eCQM Reporting